gaia-react/remix/README.md

 ### Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) configured.
-You're free to change it if you like.
+This template comes with [Tailwind CSS](https://tailwindcss.com/) configured, with some configuration and utilities, which you can change to suit your project.

 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

 ### Icons

-[FontAwesome](https://fontawesome.com/) is configured.
+[FontAwesome](https://fontawesome.com/) is included.
 You're free to change it if you like.

 ### i18n